webda2l/symfony-docs/reference/constraints/When.rst

 ``this``
     The object being validated (e.g. an instance of Discount).
 ``value``
-    The value of the property being validated (only available when the constraint is applied to a property).
+    Either the object being validated (when the constraint is applied to a class), the value of the property being validated (when applied to a property), or the :doc:`raw value </validation/raw_values>`.

 The ``value`` variable can be used when you want to execute more complex validation based on its value: